HIPAA NOTICE OF PRIVACY PRACTICES

 Alcohol and Drug Abuse Patient Records.

-Use and disclosure of any medical information about you relative to alcohol or drug abuse treatment programs, is protected by federal law.
-Generally, we will not disclose any information identifying you as a recipient of alcohol or drug abuse treatment unless: (i) you have consented in writing; (ii) we receive a court order requiring the disclosure; or (iii) the disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or program evaluation; or (iv) disclosure is required to report child abuse or neglect.
+Use and disclosure of any protected health information about you relative to alcohol or drug abuse treatment programs, is protected by federal law.
+Generally, we will not disclose any information identifying you as a recipient of alcohol or drug abuse treatment unless: (i) you have consented in writing; (ii) we receive a court order requiring the disclosure; (iii) the disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or program evaluation; or (iv) disclosure is required to report child abuse or neglect.

-Use and disclosure of any medical information about you relative to HIV testing, HIV status, or AIDS, is protected by federal and state law.
+Use and disclosure of any protected health information about you relative to HIV testing, HIV status, or AIDS, is protected by federal and state law.
 Generally, we will need your permission to disclose this information; however, state law may allow for disclosure of information for public health purposes.

 As a general rule, we disclose PHI about minors to their parents or legal guardians.
 However, in instances where state law allows minors to consent to their own treatment without parental consent (such as HIV testing), we will not disclose that information to a minor’s parents without the minor’s permission unless otherwise specifically allowed under state law.

 III.
-WHAT RIGHTS YOU HAVE REGARDING YOUR MEDICAL INFORMATION.
+YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION.

-The Right to Inspect and Obtain a Copy of Your Medical Information.
+The Right to Inspect and Obtain a Copy of Your Protected Health Information.

-You have the right to see and receive a paper or electronic copy of medical information that may be used to make decisions about your care.
+You have the right to see and receive a paper or electronic copy of protected health information maintained by us that may be used to make decisions about your care.
 (The law requires us to keep the original record.)
 Usually, this includes your medical and billing records.
-To inspect and/or receive a copy of your medical information, you must submit your request in writing to our Health Information Management/Medical Records Department, 2333 North 6th Street, Grand Junction, CO 81501.
+To inspect and/or receive a copy of your protected health information, you must submit your request in writing to our Health Information Management/Medical Records Department, 2333 North 6th Street, Grand Junction, CO 81501.
 If you request a copy of the information, we may charge you a reasonable fee based on our costs.

 The Right to Amend.